Discuss:

 - Why is it important to learn about indigenous people and their stories?

-Join Kevin Sampson (Lumbee) as he presents this month’s “Book from the Nook:”
+Join Alyssa Hernandez (Catawba) as she presents this month’s “Book from the Nook:”

 Gather around each month as Indigenous readers share children’s stories written by Native authors.
 Held every third Tuesday, Book from the Nook celebrates culture, literacy and connection for young learners.